 • cloudy or foul-smelling urine

-Some pregnant women with UTIs do not get symptoms or only notice symptoms when the infection spreads to the kidneys.
+Some pregnant people with UTIs do not get symptoms or only notice symptoms when the infection spreads to the kidneys.

-The symptoms of a bladder infection, which people may refer to as cystitis, are very similar to those of UTIs in other parts of the urinary tract.
+The symptoms of a bladder infection, which people may call cystitis, are similar to those of UTIs in other parts of the urinary tract.
 As a result, it may be difficult to tell which part of the urinary tract has an infection based on the symptoms alone.

 An infection in the urethra may cause pain and burning when urinating and discharge from the urethra, but bladder pain is not a symptom.

-An infection that has spread to the kidneys will cause the most severe symptoms.
-A person with a kidney infection may notice the same symptoms as those of a bladder infection, plus fever, chills, and back pain.
+An infection spread to the kidneys will cause the most severe symptoms.
+A person with a kidney infection may notice the same symptoms as a bladder infection, plus fever, chills, and back pain or flank pain.

-Treatment is usually the same for all types of UTI, except for kidney infections.
+Treatment is usually the same for all types of UTIs except for kidney infections.
 Treating a kidney infection may require a person to stay in the hospital.

 Kidney infections can cause serious health conditions, so anyone with these symptoms should seek treatment as early as possible.